-- ▲ Full Council meetings

-- Committee meetings

-- Sub-committee meetings

-- The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice OR [The minimum three clear days' public notice of a meeting does not include the day on which the notice was issued or the day of the meeting]. - Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - The period of time designated for public participation at a meeting in accordance with standing order 3(e) above shall not exceed 45 minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f) above, a member of the public shall not speak for more than 5 minutes. - h In accordance with standing order 3(e) above, a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the
+- Full Council meetings - Committee meetings - Sub-committee meetings - a) Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b) The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - c) The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - d) •• Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e) Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - f) The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 45 minutes unless directed by the chairman of the meeting.